Bronex25/gadget-store/README.md

 ## ✨ Features

-- Browse a list of available gadgets
+-	🛍 Browse phones, tablets, and accessories
-- View detailed phone information
+-	📱 View detailed product pages with specs, colors, and capacities
-- Add and remove phones from the shopping cart
+-	🧩 Add/remove items from shopping cart and favorites
+-	🔄 Sorting, pagination, and filtering by category
-- Global state management with Redux Toolkit
+-	🧠 Global state management using Redux Toolkit
+-	💬 Product data fetched from a Supabase-powered REST API
+-	⚡ Smooth UI transitions and interactions
-- Responsive UI design for mobile and desktop
+-	📱 Fully responsive design for mobile and desktop
-- Built with TypeScript and powered by Vite for lightning-fast builds

 ## 🛠 Tech Stack